philsturgeon/phil.tech/src/content/prioritizing-api-ecosystem-maturity.md

 We picked the biggest, most important, most used APIs first, and eventually others got involved wanted to "do the right thing".

-For teams with multiple APIs I recommended documenting the latest version of their API, and for the APIs with bizarre method+resource versioning (GET /v3/users & POST /v2/users) they should document all of the latest methods.
+For teams with multiple API versions I recommended documenting the latest version of their API, and for the APIs with bizarre method+resource versioning (`GET /v3/users` & `POST /v2/users`) they should document all of the latest methods.

 The goal was not to immediately solve many problems, and it would have been easy to get bogged down in making everything lovely, but we had to stay focused on just documenting the existing mess.